 Penwith · TR19

-Architectural Design & Planning in St Just in Penwith
+Architectural Design for St Just in Penwith (TR19)

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In St Just in Penwith, that work is shaped by the place itself — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward miners' cottages and Wesleyan chapels and chapel conversions.
+The way we approach architectural design in St Just in Penwith starts with a measured walk-round — St Just is the most westerly town in mainland Britain, AONB and World Heritage designated, with a strong Cornish-Methodist character and a market square at its core, with a building stock that leans toward modern AONB-sensitive replacement dwellings and Wesleyan chapels and chapel conversions.

 Our process